 Summer would bring lighter fare — fresh salads, grilled seafood, tropical smoothies, and an extensive ice cream menu.
 Universal could partner with British artisan food producers to offer exclusive flavours and products available only within the park, creating a foodie destination that stands on its own merits alongside the rides and attractions.

 Butterbeer is the single most profitable individual food item at any Universal park, with estimated annual sales in the hundreds of millions of dollars globally.
-Bedford will almost certainly offer butterbeer in multiple forms, and seasonal variations are a given.
 Pumpkin-spiced butterbeer in autumn, iced butterbeer in summer, peppermint butterbeer at Christmas — each variation drives repeat purchases and social media buzz.

 Autumn is where seasonal food truly shines.
 Universal could embrace the British harvest season with offerings like pumpkin soup, toffee apples, warm cider, and game pies.
 Halloween Horror Nights would bring its own menu of spooky-themed food and drink — cocktails with dry ice, blood-red velvet cupcakes, and savoury items presented with horror-inspired creativity.

-The craft beer scene in Bedfordshire is thriving, and Universal could collaborate with local breweries to create exclusive seasonal ales and lagers available only during autumn events.
-This would reinforce the park's connection to its local community while offering guests something genuinely unique.
+The craft beer scene in Bedfordshire is thriving, and This would reinforce the park's connection to its local community while offering guests something genuinely unique.

 Modern theme park dining must cater to all dietary needs, and Universal has been at the forefront of this shift.
-Bedford's seasonal menus will almost certainly include clearly labelled vegan, vegetarian, gluten-free, and allergen-friendly options at every food location.
+Any future resort menus would need to cater for a range of dietary requirements.
 This inclusivity ensures that all guests can participate fully in the seasonal food experience, regardless of dietary requirements.